skroggel/t3-shopware-connector/README.md

 # Shopware Connector

 ## Description
-The Shopware Connector is a TYPO3 extension designed to connect and import data from a Shopware 6 store into TYPO3.
+The Shopware Connector is a TYPO3 extension designed to connect to Shopware 6 store with TYPO3.

 ## Installation
 1. Install the extension via Composer:
    ```bash
    composer require madj2k/shopware_connector
    ```
 2. Activate the extension in the TYPO3 Extension Manager.

 ## Configuration
-1. Configure the Shopware API credentials via the backend module.
+Configure the Shopware API credentials via the backend module "Shopware Connector".
-2. Set up a scheduled task to regularly import data from Shopware.

-## Usage
-1. Navigate to the "Shopware Connector" backend module to manage API settings.
-2. Use the provided scheduler tasks to automate data imports.

 ## Tests
 Run functional tests using the TYPO3 testing framework: